Krengus/DU_ASTco/ContainerMonitor/readme.md

 link screen

-paste code from MuContainerMonitor.json
+paste code from ContainerMonitor.json

-edit code and set user variables in unit > start: title, containerMaxVolume and ore prices

-color can be changed in library > start: color1 and color2

-Thanks to WarrenOne for some his code that i reused: https://github.com/WarrenOne/Ore-Pricer
+Thanks to WarrenOne for some of his code that i reused: https://github.com/WarrenOne/Ore-Pricer